project-sunbird/project-sunbird.github.io/pages/features-documentation/library.md

 ### Viewing Popular Stories

-Sunbird houses a wide variety of content referred to as Resources.
-Popular story is a bucket term which includes the various types of resources:
+Sunbird houses a wide variety of content.
+Users with registered credentials can view and download content from the Library.

-- Study Material
-- Audio Clips
-- Video Clips
-- Assessments
-- Tutorials
-- Presentations
-- Worksheets

 <table>
   <tr>
     <th style="width:35%;">Step</th>